Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/inventory/README.md

 * What can I do?
 * Ship everything in stock

-If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "computer, turn on the lights")
+If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "computer, count green boxes")

 ## Links